hsuanlee213/ai110-module2show-pawpal-starter/reflection.md

 **a.
 Initial design**

 - Briefly describe your initial UML design.

+My initial UML design focused on modeling the main parts of the PawPal+ system and the relationships between them.
+I designed the system so that an Owner can manage one or more Pets, each Pet can have multiple care Tasks, and the Scheduler is responsible for organizing those tasks into a daily plan based on priorities and constraints.

 - What classes did you include, and what responsibilities did you assign to each?

+My initial UML design included four main classes: Owner, Pet, Task, and Scheduler.
+The Owner class is responsible for storing basic information about the pet owner and their preferences or available time.
+The Pet class stores information about the pet, such as its name, type, and care needs.
+The Task class represents individual care tasks like feeding, walks, medications, or grooming, along with details such as duration, priority, and category.
+The Scheduler class is responsible for organizing tasks into a daily plan based on priorities and constraints.

 **b.
 Design changes**